-In a separate large bowl start adding the wet ingredients – pumpkin, maple syrup and oil.
+In a large mixing bowl start adding the wet ingredients – pumpkin, maple syrup and oil.
 Then whisk in eggs, vanilla and milk until combined.

-Add the batter to a greased or lined muffin pan and bake for about 20 minutes.
+Add the muffin batter to a greased muffin pan or use muffin liners (I swear by these ones!) and bake for about 20 minutes.

 It can be easy to over-bake chocolate muffins if you’re not paying close attention.
-I like to start by baking the muffins 3-4 minutes under the initial bake time, then check with a toothpick for any wet batter.
+For the best results, I like to start by baking the muffins 3-4 minutes under the initial bake time, then check with a toothpick for any wet batter.

 The muffins are done when the inserted toothpick comes out clean – a little crumb is okay but you don’t want wet batter.

 Spray muffin tin well or use good liners.
 I have been loving these “grease proof” paper liners – they come off so easily.
 I can’t recommend them enough.
 Silicone pans or silicone liners work too!

 These pumpkin chocolate muffins don’t really have too much pumpkin flavor coming through, as the cocoa powder covers it up.
 If you like chocolate and spice paired together, you can definitely add pumpkin spice to the dry ingredients.
 The pumpkin adds moisture to the muffins without having to add extra oil or milk to the batter.

 These muffins will keep at room temperature in a storage container, best enjoyed within 3 days.

 If freezing, be sure to use a airtight container or freezer bag, label and use within 3 months.
 You can leave the container out overnight to thaw to room temperature.